 Outturn Actual expenditure within a particular year.
-In the
+In the Narrative Report this expenditure is stated before taking into account Depreciation and other Below the Line Items.

-Narrative Report this expenditure is stated before taking into account Depreciation and other Below the Line arising from the different arrangements for accounting for post employment benefits and for funding benefits in accordance with statutory provisions.
+- Pension Reserve The Pensions Reserve absorbs the timing differences arising from the different arrangements for accounting for post employment benefits and for funding benefits in accordance with statutory provisions.
 Statutory arrangements require benefits earned to be financed as the Council makes employer's contributions to pension funds or eventually pays any pensions for which it is directly responsible.
 The debit balance on the Pensions Reserve therefore shows a substantial shortfall in the benefits earned by past and current employees and the resources the Council has set aside to meet them.
-The statutory arrangements will ensure that funding will have been set aside by the time the benefits come to be paid.
+The statutory arrangements will ensure that funding will have been set aside by the time the benefits come to be paid. - Post Balance Sheet Event Those events both favourable and unfavourable, that occur between the Balance Sheet date and the date on which the Statement of Accounts is signed by the Responsible Financial Officer. - Precept The amount levied by the various joint authorities (e.g. police and fire authorities) which is collected by the council on their behalf.
+A body which can set a precept is called a preceptor.